karahuyh/Bank-Term-Deposit-Subscription-Prediction/README.md

 </div>

 ## 💻 Project Overview
-A machine learning project that predicts whether a customer will subscribe to a term deposit during a direct marketing campaign.
-The project applies the **CRISP-DM methodology**, advanced data preprocessing, imbalance handling techniques, and multiple classification algorithms to optimise marketing performance while minimising business costs.
+This machine learning project aims to predict customer subscriptions to term deposits in a Portuguese bank’s marketing campaign during the period of 2008-2010.
+The project applies the **CRISP-DM methodology**, imbalance handling techniques, and four classification models to optimise marketing performance while minimising business costs.

 ## 🔧 Business Problem
 Banks invest significant resources into telemarketing campaigns, but only a small percentage of customers subscribe to term deposits.